 As a result of the recent pandemic, loads of research has gone into Vitamin D and it is being considered more of a fat soluble hormone than a vitamin.
 Naturalists say it is best taken as a liquid emulsion with dinner, but professionals do NOT agree on exactly what it is.
 They just know you need it.

 You cannot get the Vitamin D you need from food or supplements – you just cannot!
 This important vitamin reduces the risk of:

 depression (the destruction of which will cause you to live life more abundantly)

 autoimmune diseases and more

-What if the growing incidents of #diabetes in #Blacks, had to do with lack of sun more so than diet.
+What if the growing incidents of #diabetes in #African-American, had to do with lack of sun more so than diet.
 If everyone else in the world is eating primarily starches, why is the prevalence of #diabetes so high in African-Americans?
-Because we do not spend enough time in the sun amongst many other factors to include what doctors have been taught to tell us as well as mainstream medias depiction of sick African-Americans in pharmaceutical ads on TV!
+Because Africans have the highest level of sun-blocking melanin and usually do not spend enough time in the sun amongst many other factors.

 The current informational construct is that melanated skin takes LONGER to produce vitamin D than skin of lighter tones!
 Those in tropical climates or in areas closest to the equator have the best chance of getting the correct amount of Vitamin D from the exposure to sunlight. #VanityLeadstoEarlyDeath

 When those of recent #African descent, as well as #Asians, and #Indians avoid the sun like the plague, in order to attain lighter skin, you shorten your #life and negatively affect your health!
 Check statistics to find out which races live longest.
 There are many factors, but this is one of them!

 Corporations that do not provide time and safe space in direct sunlight (not through glass) for employees, specifically in winter months, shorten their employees’ lives and could potentially increase #healthcare #costs. #Midday is the best time for #sun #exposure.